Members of the Executive Committee

 Priscilla was recently appointed the CEO of the Infrastructure Association of Queensland (IAQ).
 The IAQ is the peak body representing the entire infrastructure sector across Queensland.
 As a member organisation, IAQ provides professional representation and value to members through government engagement, thought leadership and advocacy that supports a sustainable infrastructure industry in Queensland.

 Priscilla is a leader with a proven track record in designing, implementing and leading transformational change.
 This has been demonstrated across the breadth of Priscilla’s corporate history, where she has led significant transformational programmes and shaped new operating models, with delivery of exceptional and sustainable results.

 Most recently Priscilla was a Principal at Arup, in her role as Head of Strategy for Transport & Resources for Asia Pacific she was responsible for setting the overall strategic business direction, work winning and doubling the revenue to more than $300million annually.
 Prior to Arup, Priscilla was Head of Strategic Projects at the Port of Brisbane and has held various executive positions in city shaping roles in other capital and regional cities.

 Priscilla is also a CEDA Trustee and a Patron of Brisbane Development Association.
 Priscilla is passionate about and has a strong record of industry wide collaboration to make Brisbane and Queensland economically stronger.

-Kim has been the Executive Assistant of the IAQ since September 2014.
+Kim has been with IAQ since September 2014.
 She has extensive project management, event management and marketing experience.
 Kim specialises in being a jack of all trades.